Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 To the left of the bath entrance, you’ll find a whiteboard and an entryway where you can sign up for a salt scrub, a massage, or a combination of both.

-They’ll note your locker key number on the board to confirm your appointment.
+A staff member will help you sign up and note your locker key number on the board to confirm your slot.

 The outdoor acupressure foot walking path at the outdoor footbath in Spa Land Busan